nishantparhi/Communication-over-Serial-Monitor/README.md

   3)Arduino IDE

 ### The constructed circuit
-When 0 is pressed:
+When ON is typed:

 ![](constructedcircuit0.jpeg)

-When 1 is pressed
+When OFF is typed:

 ![](Constructedcircuit1.jpeg)